rust-lang/rust/text/0000-epochs.md

 without breaking existing code or splitting the ecosystem.
 Each crate specifies the epoch it fits within (a bit like "C++11" or "C++14"), and the compiler can cope with multiple epochs being used throughout a dependency graph.
-Thus, we retain our stability guarantees, while making it possible to evolve the language in some new ways.
+Thus, we continue to guarantee that your code will always continue to compile on the latest stable release (modulo the [usual caveats]), while making it possible to evolve the language in some new ways.

 [stability without stagnation]: https://blog.rust-lang.org/2014/10/30/Stability.html